 For wide ranges of parameters, both models \eqref{xy_old} and \eqref{xy_model} exhibit the phenomenon of bistability.
 It is defined as the existence of two coexisting attractors, sometimes with different characteristics, such as a periodic orbit or a chaotic attractor.
-Any trajectory in the system then converges to one attractor or the other one, which is reflected in the system experiencing a different type of long-term behavior, depending on the initial conditions.
+Any trajectory in the model then converges to one attractor or to the other one, which is reflected in the model experiencing a different type of long-term behavior, depending on the initial conditions.

 Examples of the three kinds of bistability that we found are provided in Table~\ref{tab:param_values}.
 In particular, the stable period-6 orbit and the chaotic attractor observed numerically for the parameters listed in the third row of Table~\ref{tab:param_values} are shown in Figure~\ref{fig:basins4} together with approximations of their basins of attraction.